pyelasticsearch/pyelasticsearch/docs/source/features.rst

 Load-balancing and Failover
 ===========================

-An ElasticSearch object can take a list of node URLs on construction.
+An :class:`~pyelasticsearch.ElasticSearch` object can take a list of node URLs on construction.
 This lets us balance load and maintain availability when nodes go down: pyelasticsearch will randomly choose a server URL for each request.
 If a node fails to respond before a timeout period elapses, it is assumed down and not tried again for awhile.
 Meanwhile, pyelasticsearch will retry the request on a different node if ``max_retries`` was set to something greater than zero at construction.
 If *all* nodes are marked as down, pyelasticsearch will loosen its standards and try sending requests to them, marking them alive if they respond.

 .. _forward-compatibility-kwargs: